 See any word used in real YouTube clips

 Highlight a word on any webpage.
-WordClip finds a YouTube video where someone actually says it — at the exact moment they say it.
+WordClip finds a YouTube video where someone actually says it — and, when captions allow, jumps right to that moment.
 Built for language learners, vocabulary builders, and curious readers.

-Add to Chrome — Free 7-day trial How it works
+Add to Chrome — Free How it works

 How it works